Fertility Guide: 4 Healthy Habits to Start When Trying to Conceive

 Aim to get about 0.36 grams of protein per pound (0.8 grams per kg) of body weight.
 This amounts to about 35 to 50 grams per day.

 Your body also needs healthy fats as they play an important role in hormone production and ovulation.
-But if you are looking to become pregnant, you should stave off saturated fats.
+But if you are looking to become pregnant, you should stave off too much saturated fats.

 Make sure you’re consuming monounsaturated fats–like olive oil and nuts such as almonds, cashews, and macadamias.
 And for all of you avocado lovers, here is some fantastic news: avocados are rich in the “good” fats.
 So enjoy avocado slices with your breakfast or have some guacamole later on.